Typsy Terms of Service

 (c) The Company reserves the right to require the payment of reasonable Fees for non-standard support requests prior to the provision of such support.

-(a) Pricing shall be in accordance with the prices advertised on the Site, or as agreed between the Company and the User in a Typsy Proposal, or as otherwise agreed between the User and the Company.
+(a) Pricing shall be in accordance with the applicable prices published on the Site or specified by the Company from time to time, or as otherwise agreed between the Company and the applicable User.

-(c) The Subscription Fee applies in accordance with the account type and number of user licences subscribed for by the User, in accordance with the features and pricing described on the site, or otherwise agreed with the Company.
+ii The Subscription Fee applies in accordance with the account type and the number of user licences subscribed for by the User, in accordance with the features and pricing described on the Site, or otherwise agreed with the Company.

-(f) Notwithstanding any agreement to the contrary, the User responsible for payment of Fees agrees to provide a credit card through Typsy, which will be charged in accordance with the relevant User’s subscription.
-Without provision of a valid credit card, or other agreed payment method, the Organisation agrees that it has no right to access Typsy.
+(c) Notwithstanding any agreement to the contrary, the User responsible for payment of Fees agrees to provide a credit card through Typsy, which will be charged in accordance with the relevant User’s Subscription Plan.
+Without the provision of a valid credit card or other agreed payment method, the User agrees that it has no right to access Typsy.

-Unless stated otherwise, all Fees are quoted in US dollars, however transactions may be processed in an equivalent foreign currency (such as Australian dollars, British pounds or euros).
+Unless stated otherwise, all Fees are quoted in US dollars, however, transactions may be processed in an equivalent foreign currency (such as Australian dollars, British pounds, or Euros or Swiss Francs).

-For Organisations in Australia, GST is applicable to any Fees charged by the Company to the User.
+For Users in Australia, GST is applicable to any Fees charged by the Company to the User.
 Unless expressed otherwise, all Fees shall be deemed exclusive of GST, or any other sales taxes relevant to the User.
-The Company will provide the Organisation with a Tax Invoice for any payments.
+The Company will provide the User with a Tax Invoice for any payments.

 No refunds are offered on the Subscription Fee other than as required by law or as agreed at the absolute discretion of the Company.
-For clarity, this applies to any cancellation of a subscription before the end of the paid subscription term.
+For clarity, this applies to any cancellation of a subscription before the end of the agreement term.

-(a) If the Organisation does not pay the full Fees as required, the Company may suspend all User access to Typsy for that account.
+(a) If the User does not pay the full Fees as required, the Company may suspend all User access to Typsy for that account.

-(b) If Fees are not brought out of arrears within 28 days of becoming overdue, the Company may terminate the Organisation’s account in Typsy without notice and end this Agreement.
+(b) If Fees are not brought out of arrears within 28 days of becoming overdue, the Company may terminate the User’s account in Typsy without notice and end this Agreement.